MichaelPaddon/id-paddon-jose-aes-gcm-siv/draft-paddon-jose-cose-aes-gcm-siv.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
-abbrev: "TODO - Abbreviation"
+title: "Using AES-GCM-SIV with JOSE and COSE"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-paddon-jose-cose-aes-gcm-siv-latest
-submissiontype: IETF  # also: "independent", "IAB", or "IRTF"
+submissiontype: "independent"
 number:
 date:
 consensus: true